OpenAttribution/open-attribution/README.md

 # Open Attribution

-Open attribution is a project to help developers control their data without resorting to third party control.
+Own your company's advertising data without resorting to third party control.
 Our goal is to give developers back control of their app advertising data.

 ## True ownership of your mobile app's data